-PP-R SYSTEMS A STRONG ALTERNATIVE
+PP SYSTEMS A STRONG ALTERNATIVE

-Comparatively new in the piping arena are polypropylene-random (PP-R) piping systems.
-Made of fusible thermoplastic, PP-R piping doesn't corrode, so it won't wear out, weaken or clog, even after a few years.
-Piping systems can be expensive and difficult to replace, but durable PP-R piping systems survive for decades with 60-year expected lifespans.
+Comparatively new in the piping arena are polypropylene (PP) piping systems.
+Made of fusible thermoplastic, PP piping doesn't corrode, so it won't wear out, weaken or clog, even after years of service.
+Piping systems can be expensive and difficult to replace, but durable PP piping systems survive for decades with 50-year expected lifespans.

-A long-lasting solution for nonpotable applications such as liquidcooling systems, the material doesn't react with water or most dissolved chemicals, so it won't scale or erode-problems that cause the majority of long-term piping failures.
-Additionally, the piping systems are completely free of heavy metals and toxic chemicals; they also are hydrophobic-meaning they repel water from their surfaces-so they will not leach any trace chemicals.
+A long-lasting solution for nonpotable applications such as liquidcooling systems, the PP material doesn't react with water or most dissolved chemicals, so it won't scale or erode - problems that cause the majority of long-term piping failures.
+Additionally, the piping systems are completely free of heavy metals and toxic chemicals; they also are hydrophobic - meaning they repel water from their surfaces - so they will not leach any trace chemicals.

-PP-R piping has natural insulation properties; its inherent R-value of roughly 1 (depending on pipe size and diameter) can help reduce the amount of insulation necessary for a liquid-cooling system depending on operating parameters.
-This can help save valuable data center space as well as upfront insulation and installation costs.
-Because of its natural insulation, PP-R piping is less likely to be affected by condensation, although it's essential to consult with the manufacturer to account for condensation.
-Tough and flexible, PP-R piping can resist physical impact and stress even at low temperatures.
-Some PP-R piping systems also have a multilayer faser (MF) layer that improves impact resistance and reduces linear expansion and contraction by about 75% compared with other plastics.
+PP piping has natural insulation properties; its inherent R-value of roughly 1 (depending on pipe size and diameter) can help reduce the amount of insulation necessary for a liquid-cooling system (depending on operating parameters).
+This can help save valuable data-center space as well as upfront insulation costs and installation.

+Because of its natural insulation, PP piping is less likely to be affected by condensation, although it's essential to consult with the manufacturer to account for condensation.
+Tough and flexible, PP piping can resist physical impact and stress even at low temperatures.
+Some PP piping systems also have a multi-layer, faser-composite (MF) layer that improves impact resistance and reduces linear expansion and contraction by about 75% compared with other plastics.